docker/docs/docker-for-mac/index.md

 ![Docker Desktop 2FA](images/desktop-mac-2fa.png){:width="500px"}

-After you have successfully signed in, you can access your organizations and repositories directly from the Docker Desktop menu.
+After you have successfully authenticated, you can access your organizations and repositories directly from the Docker Desktop menu.

 ## Where to go next